spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 # Deploy a Kubernetes Cluster with Palette

-Palette's purpose is to allow you to create and manage a Kubernetes cluster to the public cloud providers with minimal effort.
-Palette makes possible for software engineers, application developers, or system administrators that want to deploy a containerized application, to interact with Kubernetes clusters with ease.
+Palette is designed with the intention to allow you to create and manage Kubernetes clusters in any environment with minimal overhead.
+Palette makes this possible for application authors, application developers, and system administrators that want to deploy a containerized application to a Kubernetes environment.

-The *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repeatable way on the main cloud providers, while a *Cluster* uses the cluster profile, as well as the cloud configuration, cluster size and placement configuration to provision a cluster on your preferred cloud provider.
+Palette's *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repeatable way.
+Palette uses a cluster profile when creating a host cluster.
+The cluster profile is combined with infrastructure configurations such as cluster size and placement configuration to create a final manifest to provision a cluster based on your preferred cloud provider.

-This tutorial will teach you how to deploy a cluster with Palette on Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) either from Palette dashboard or with Terraform.
-You will learn about *Cluster Mode*, *Cluster Profiles*, *Clusters*, and understand how they enable you to deploy applications to Kubernetes quickly with minimal effort but with high degree of customization.
+This tutorial will teach you how to deploy a host cluster through Palette in the following public cloud providers - Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
+You can deploy the cluster from the Palette console or use Infrastructure as Code (IaC) through Terraform.
+You will learn about *Cluster Mode*, *and Cluster Profiles*,  and understand how they enable you to deploy applications to Kubernetes quickly with minimal effort but with a high degree of customization.

 <br />
 <br />

 # Architecture

-In this tutorial the creation of a Kubernetes infrastructure is transparent for the user because, given the basic configuration information, Palette manages it completely.
-In fact, Palette will save you all the effort to create the overall infrastructure, allowing to deploy a production-ready infrastructure with few steps, and to deploy the application on top of it.
+In this user-friendly tutorial, you'll discover how Palette streamlines the creation of a Kubernetes infrastructure.
+With just the basic configuration information, Palette manages the entire process, saving you time and effort.
+In a few straightforward steps, you'll have a production-ready infrastructure and your application deployed on top of it.

-This is a simplified architecture overview that shows the infrastructure Palette creates for you into the cloud provider you prefer.
+The following is an architecture overview that displays the infrastructure you will deploy through Palette to the cloud provider of your choice.

 ![Infrastructure architecture](/tutorials/deploy-clusters/architecture_infrastructure.png)

 <br />

-Palette also makes very easy to deploy an application on Kubernetes because it offer all the support to deploy the application from the yaml templates, with no needs to execute commands towards the cluster.

-This is the application architecture you will deploy with this tutorial:
+This is the application architecture you will deploy with this tutorial.
+A container application with a *replicaSet*.

 ![Application architecture](/tutorials/deploy-clusters/architecture_application.png)